The God Delusion: Synopsis

 Dawkins dedicates the book to Douglas Adams and quotes the novelist: "Isn't it enough to see that a garden is beautiful without having to believe that there are fairies at the bottom of it too?"
 The book contains ten chapters.
 The first few chapters make a case that there almost certainly is no God, while the rest discuss religion and morality.

-Dawkins writes that The God Delusion contains four "consciousness-raising" messages:
+Dawkins writes that The God Delusion contains four what he calls "consciousness-raising" messages, arguing that: